AndroidPillars/React/CHAPTER-1.md

 - So, the entire page is not under React's control.
 - Example: ebay and Amazon

-# Pros of the Multiple-Page Application
+# 1.3.4.Pros of the Multiple-Page Application

 - SEO